Sound card mixer: Mixer controls

 Sound card mixer controls are provided through the GUI interface in the computer's operating system.
 On most desktop environments, the mixer can be accessed via a Volume icon in the system tray.

 Mixer controls are similar to that of a mixing console.
 They consist of volume sliders or rotary controls that represent each individual source, which may be accompanied by balance and mute controls.
 Most interfaces provide a method of switching between playback (output) sources and recording (input) sources.
 Additional hardware or software may add other effects such as low-pass filters, distortion and boost controls.

 Mixing scheme

 The following schematic shows a greatly simplified example of how some sound card's mixers manipulate sound from different sources:

 A more accurate depiction of the mixing scheme used in AC'97 compatible sound cards can be seen in Figure 17 of the AC'97 spec.

+For integrated sound cards (such as AC'97 or HD Audio based) or integrated sound chips (such as SoundWire based), the software based mixer (such as KMixer, WASAPI or Core Audio) is usually used.

 Typical input channels and controls

 Each of the following signal sources has its own gain and mute control in a typical mixer scheme: